AzureCosmosDB/CosmicMemory/README.md

 ## Security

-All Azure operations use **DefaultAzureCredential** for authentication, supporting:

-- Azure EntraID or Managed Identity
+All Azure operations use **DefaultAzureCredential** for authentication, supporting Azure EntraID or Managed Identities, and environment variables.
-- Environment variables
-- Visual Studio Code authentication
-- And other Azure credential sources

 No API keys or connection strings are stored in code.

 ## Future Improvements